Andriy-Yahello/shop/README.md

 go to adminproduct-form.component.html, products.component.html and see (| timerPipe: 'Get products admin request')

 timerPipe accepts parameter -> in order to track elapsed time during the request use the following instructions:
-- decorete html file with timerPipe: '<your parameter>'
+- decorate html file with timerPipe: '<your parameter>'
 - add new key to assets/app-settings.json

 _____________________________________________________________________________